 My Personal Recipe

-As you might know, I am not much in so-called “secret recipes” like some people do.
+As you might know, I am not much into so-called “secret recipes” as some people do.
 Here is my recipe.

 - Water with some added apple cider